top of page

 What is the InformedFED Federal Employee Initial Case Assessment (ICA)?

 The Initial Case Assessment (ICA) was specifically designed by InformedFED to cut through the bureaucratic fog and provide a strategic and tactical path when you are confronted with a complicated administrative or personnel matter.
 Whether you have just received a notice of proposed disciplinary action or are at the advanced stages of an Equal Employment Opportunity (EEO) complaint, the ICA can be utilized at any stage.
+You receive an honest expert assessment of the facts and circumstances of your case.

 We recognize that federal employees are often overwhelmed by technical terms and procedural deadlines.
 Should you appeal a proposed disciplinary action?
 Should you resign?
 Are you dealing with a suitability determination?
 Should you file with the EEOC or the Merit Systems Protection Board (MSPB)?
+We cut through the noise.

 Determining if You "Have a Case" and Your Path Forward